pinzger/pinzger.github.io/_pages/home.md

    * Mining Software Repositories
 * Fluency in written and spoken English

 Should you fulfill these requirements, please do not hesitate to submit your application until  **February 3rd, 2021**.
-More information on the job offer is available in our [newsletter](../uploads/625-20_A-Text_Univ.-AssistsentIn_ISYS_NF Macho.pdf).
+More information on the job offer (in German) is available at the [jobs web-site](https://jobs.aau.at/en/job/universitaetsassistentin-2/).
+Click [here to submit your application](https://jobs.aau.at/en/job/universitaetsassistentin-2/?bewerben=true).

 <!--
 #### ERRoSS